 Joe is a nearly 6-year-old Male Border Collie mix.
 He is a beautiful dog with one blue eye and one black eye.
 He has two huge bat ears that stick up when he is happy and alert.
 Joe is highly trainable, very smart.
 Joe loves to train and craves the if he respects you.
 Joe is can be stubborn and will test his new persons resolve when given a command.
 Treats, praise, and patience will be required to earn Joes respect and trust.
 Joe is a lovable goofball who is highly praise/food driven.
 Joe is also love bug and wants nothing more than to be a lap dog.
 In his current home he is not allowed on the furniture, but he will climb into your lap if invited.
 He Loves to play fetch but doesn’t obey commands as well with there is a ball present.
 When playing ball, it should be all about playing ball.
 The ball is not a good reward for Joe due to his intensity when a ball is present.

-The ideal living situation for Joe would be one where he is the only dog in a home with older children or no children.
+The ideal living situation for Joe would be one where he is the only dog in a home with no children or other dogs.
 He has been known to be reactive to dogs within the home.
 Joe can get anxious around very small children.
 Due to the unpredictable nature of toddlers and young kids Joe should not go to a home with small children.
-Any children in the home should be older, dog savvy, and understand how to work with a dog in a training setting.
-He otherwise does well with kids and people.
 Joe loves to tear apart toys and does so with a surprising quickness, due to this he would be best with hardy chew toys designed for tough chewers, however he has not destroyed anything such as stuffed toys or non related dog toys within our home.
 Joe currently lives an active lifestyle where he goes on bike rides, runs, hikes, goes camping, and participates in family excursions/vacations when appropriate.
 He also knows when to turn it off and is happy lounging around the house with his people.
-Joe often accompanies his current owners to work in an office setting and is well behaved and calm.
 He would be happy in a home where he got to be his persons shadow in all of life’s activities.
 Most importantly, more than physical exercise Joe craves mental stimulation.
 This comes in the form of working on the current commands that he has mastered as well as implementing new commands slowly and patiently.
 If he is anxious a quick training session goes a long way to calm his mind and spirit.

 Joe thrives in a structured environment where he knows what is expected of him at all times.
 Has lots of training under his belt over the last 3 years…